cl-aip/search/README.md

 The aim of search.lisp is to teach some of search technique in AI, Depth First Search, Breadth First Search, Best First Search, and A* (pronounced [eI] star) algorithm. <br />
 The example adopted here is finding a flight route from Boston to San Francisco by a small airplane that can fly only 1000 km on one flight.
-This example is roughly same as PAIP, but the exact latt&long data of actual airport location was prepared rather than city data as follows.
+This example is roughly same as PAIP, but the exact lat&long data of actual airport location was prepared rather than city data as follows.
 ```
 (defparameter *cities*
   '((Atlanta      ATL 33.636667  -84.428056)